mithubindia/vmenu/SECURITY.md

 ---

-🔐 Thank you for helping make ProxMenux a safer project for everyone!
+🔐 Thank you for helping make vmenu a safer project for everyone!